This is the Samsung Galaxy Note10, Note10+, and Note10+ 5G

 The Note10 series ships with Samsung’s S Pen, which has 4,096 pressure levels and packs a Bluetooth modem.
 It pairs to the phones to unlock them, and it advances through slideshows, activates the camera shutter or switches between lenses, controls music playback, and even stands in as a six-axis game controller.

 New this year is a gestures feature — Air Actions — that lets you squiggle shapes above the phone’s screen to launch apps and adjust settings.
-Samsung partnered with Google to build in gesture support for the YouTube app for Android.
+Samsung partnered with Spotify and YouTube to build in gesture support for their respective Android apps.
 And starting today, developers can download a software development kit to build gesture-supported apps of their own.

 The S Pen otherwise supports the range of Note features users have come to know, like Live Drawings, which allows you to sketch or write messages on photos and backgrounds and send them as GIFs to anyone in your contact list.
 Beefed-up handwriting tools let you convert handwritten messages to digital text (and shrink, enlarge, or change the color of the text) and export them in a range of formats, including Microsoft Word.
 Also present and accounted for is Screen-off Memo, a digital sketchpad that lets you scribble notes on the Galaxy Note10’s always-on screen without having to unlock it first.